terjanq/Easter-xss-challenge/README.md

 ### But how to read the name??
 Although it's not possible to directly read `window.name` of a cross-origin resource without reloading the window, there is this a neat trick of brute-guessing it.

 Let's look at: `window.open('//url', 17)`.
 It tries to open a new popup with the name `17`.
 But what happens if there is already a window with such a name?
 Then it attempts to reload it instead.
-And it's possible to detect whether there was attempted navigation or a popup.
+And it's possible to detect whether there was an attempted navigation or a popup.

 *TL;DR:* use a sandboxed iframe to call `window.open()`, that way popups will be blocked, but set `sandbox=allow-top-navigation` to allow top navigation changes.
 To prevent real navigation from happening one can use an unknown protocol such as `xxxx://non-existent'`.
-Then the dection could look like:
+Then the detection could look like:

 ```js
 async function getTopName() {